jackyzha0/jackyzha0.github.io/content/posts/bft-json-crdt.md

 - Lists are RGA lists
 - Maps are lists of key-value pairs

 Each nested CRDT also keeps track of its path (e.g. `inventory[0].properties.damage`) so that when CRDTs produce an event, this information is also included.
-This ensures that peers know which CRDT to actually deliver a message to.
+This ensures that peers know how to route a message to the right CRDT.

 However, we have to be careful about how we store this path.
 We can't naively just use the index into the list as we saw earlier how this is unstable.
 A small workaround here is having the `OpID` be the index.

-Additionally, you may have noticed earlier that in addition to the `origin` field, we added a `dependencies` field.
+Additionally, in addition to the `origin` field, we added a `dependencies` field.
 The distinction between the two is that the `origin` field is for same-CRDT causal dependencies whereas the `dependencies` field allows for cross-CRDT dependencies.
 This is important if we want, for example, an inventory update to be causally dependent on a LWW register CRDT update.

 There is one last challenge to account for: JSON has no schema; data types can change!
 For example,